whatifif/handgesture/README.md

 6. [PilotBit Mobile Hand Tracking](http://www.pilotbit.com/): 3D sensor

-## Chalenging points
+## Challenging points

-1. using a webcam not using 3D sensor (depth camera)
+1. using a webcam without using 3D sensor (depth camera)

 2. detecting the subtle gestures at real time

-3. deep learning running at smartphone
+3. deep learning running at mobile devices such as smartphone, smartglasses and VR/AR headset

 ## Work flow